Reviewable/Reviewable/docs/repositories.md

 {:.tip}
 If you previously connected repos, but later revoked the authorization for Reviewable, you will need to re-authorize access to maintain the connection.
 You will see messages at the top of the repo page that prompt you to take action.

+{:.important}
-!> If a user has connected a repo but later leaves an organization, it will be necessary for another admin to toggle the repo off and then on to assume control of the connection.
+If a user has connected a repo but later leaves an organization, it will be necessary for another admin to toggle the repo off and then on to assume control of the connection.
 (Reviewable will send a warning email to the original connector if it detects this situation.)

 Each connected repository will have an "N open reviews" link under it that will take you to a repository-specific [reviews dashboard](dashboard.md).